Rincewind: Reception and legacy

-In her review of Night Watch, A. S. Byatt noted the lack of recent appearances of Rincewind and the grimmer presentation of the Witches and Ankh-Morpork as signs of Pratchett's imagination getting darker.
+In her review of Night Watch, A. S. Byatt noted the lack of appearances of Rincewind and the grimmer presentation of the witches and Ankh-Morpork as signs of Pratchett's imagination growing darker.
 While the current release (version 3.0.0) of VLC media player is named Vetinari, a previous release (version 2.1.0) was named Rincewind.
 Other releases of VLC media player have been named "The Luggage" (version 1.1.0), and release 2.0.0 was named "Twoflower", the character that gave The Luggage to Rincewind (in The Light Fantastic).

 Rincewind and Discworld witch Nanny Ogg appeared on first-class Royal Mail stamps in March 2011.
 The issue included wizards, witches and enchanters from British fiction, and also included characters from the Arthurian Legend, from J. K. Rowling's Harry Potter series, and from the Narnia series of C. S. Lewis.

 Paul Whitelaw, writing for The Scotsman, felt that David Jason was "clearly several decades too old" to be Rincewind in the film adaptation of The Colour of Magic.
 The Cretaceous gymnosperm species Phoenicopsis rincewindii is named after Rincewind.